Southern Asia 1915: Niedermayer-Hentig Expedition

-Following the secret promises of territory made by the Allies in the Treaty of London, the Kingdom of Italy declares war on Austria-Hungary, entering World War I on the side of the Allies.
-This act occurs only 19 days after Italy's denouncement of its membership in the Triple Alliance with Austria-Hungary and Germany.
+Following the secret promises of territory made by the Allies in the Treaty of London, the Kingdom of Italy declared war on Austria-Hungary, entering World War I on the side of the Allies.
+This act occurred only 19 days after Italy’s denouncement of its membership in the Triple Alliance with Austria-Hungary and Germany.

 Germany and the Ottoman Empire send a diplomatic mission to Afghanistan in an attempt to encourage Afghanistan to break with Britain and attack British India.
 The expedition, while nominally headed by the exiled Indian prince Raja Mahendra Pratap, is under the leadership of German Army officers Oskar Niedermayer and Werner Otto von Hentig.
 Entering Persia on June 2, the mission evades British and Russian forces to reach Kabul on October 2, finally securing an embassy with the Emir of Afghanistan on the 26th.

 British troops from Aden capture Kamaran Island, off the Yemeni coast, from the Ottoman Empire.

 The British set up the East Persian Cordon in Sistan in an attempt to prevent German and Ottoman agents, in particular the Niedermayer-Hentig Expedition, infiltrating Afghanistan.
 At the same time, the Russians implement their own cordon in northeast Persia, meeting the British in Birjand.